UPDATE: 'I'm Ready To Die For A Cause,' Pickup Driver With Alleged Bomb Says

 Congress is on recess, "but people are still working" in the buildings, which were evacuated, the chief said.

-The man was live-streaming on Facebook during the incident, but it was quickly taken down.
+He was live-streaming on Facebook during the incident, but it was eventually taken down.

 "Labor Day weekend they gonna know the motherf*ckin' South was there," he also reportedly said, as well as predicting that President Trump will return to office after Biden is driven out -- then will pardon him.

-Note: UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a livestream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."